 After all, how can you not be drawn to the regal and majestic nature of this songs?

-German musicians Ulrich Roever and Michael Korb composed the composition for a Highland Games held in Germany in 1982.
+German musicians Ulrich Roever and Michael Korb composed the composition in 1982.
+Korb said, “We just wanted to create with the pipes a composition for Scotland.”

 The “Highland games are events held in spring and summer in Scotland and other countries as a way of celebrating Scottish and Celtic culture, especially that of the Scottish Highlands.
 Certain aspects of the games are so well known as to have become emblematic of Scotland, such as the bagpipes, the kilt, and the heavy events, especially the caber toss.
 While centered on competitions in piping and drumming, dancing, and Scottish heavy athletics, the games also include entertainment and exhibits related to other aspects of Scottish and Gaelic culture.”